• Skip to primary navigation

 Gremolata Breadcrumbs

-Technically, these are cheater breadcrumbs since this recipe starts with store-bought Panko breadcrumbs.
-Sauté them in some butter, garlic, lemon zest and finish with some fresh parsley for a gremolata finish to casseroles, pasta, and roasted veggies.
+Technically, these gremolata breadcrumbs could be called Panko Gremolata, since they're cheater breadcrumbs that start with store-bought Panko breadcrumbs.
+Sauté the breadcrumbs in some butter, garlic, lemon zest and finish with some fresh parsley for a gremolata finish to casseroles, pasta, and roasted veggies.

 Breadcrumbs browned in a skillet with garlic and lemon zest, with a wooden spoon.